Heterogeneous Decentralized Diffusion Models: Method

 where $\text{LN}$ denotes layer normalization without learnable affine parameters, MSA is multi-head self-attention, and $\alpha_b$ parameters act as learnable gates controlling each sub-layer's contribution.

-For classifier-free guidance during inference, we randomly drop conditioning with probability $p_{\text{cfg}} = 0.1$ during training, using learned null embeddings for unconditional generation.
+For classifier-free guidance during inference, we randomly drop conditioning with probability $p_{\text{cfg}} = 0.1$ during training, using null embeddings obtained by encoding the empty string through the frozen CLIP text encoder for unconditional generation.

-\textbf{Initialization Strategy.} Following~\citet{chen2024}, we initialize the final linear projection in each modulation path to zero, ensuring initial forward passes approximate an identity function.
-Cross-attention output projections are similarly zero-initialized to stabilize early training when incorporating text conditioning.
-The per-block embeddings $\mathbf{E}_b$ are initialized with $\mathcal{N}(0, 1/\sqrt{d})$ to maintain gradient scale.
+\textbf{Initialization Strategy.} Following~\citet{chen2024}, the per-block embeddings $\mathbf{E}_b$ are initialized with $\mathcal{N}(0, 1/\sqrt{d})$ to maintain gradient scale, while the $\text{MLP}_{\text{global}}$ linear layer uses $\mathcal{N}(0, 0.02)$ weights with zero bias, ensuring initial forward passes approximate an identity function.
+Cross-attention output projections are zero-initialized to stabilize early training when incorporating text conditioning.